Ensuring a Future

 |Kariuki and paintbrush completing some delicate paintwork|

 The aim is to provide a fun, safe and ethical working environment for talented local Kenyan artists and artisans.
-We strive to produce products of the very highest quality, with designs that are bright, fun and sit happily in any home in the world!
+They strive to produce products of the very highest quality, with designs that are bright, fun and sit happily in any home in the world!

 |The Kenya Kraftz team outside their workshop in Nakuru.
 Kenya.|